 The NIH provides individual training opportunities for undergraduate, graduate, and postdoctoral levels.
 Current announcements and more information can be found on the NIH Fellowship website.

 NIH fellowships consist of a stipend, institutional allowance, tuition and fees (if applicable) and childcare costs (if applicable) for the individual.
-Current FY22 stipend and institutional allowance rates are available within NOT-OD-22-108.
+Current FY22 stipend and institutional allowance rates are available within NOT-OD-23-076.
 Tuition and fees are provided at 60% of the actual tuition level at MSU, up to $16,000.
 For the application package, the budget should include tuition and fees as a total amount (in-state or out-of-state depending on the individual applying), and if funded, NIH will cap the amount to the appropriate level.
 NIH requires institutions to appoint awardees with a fellowship appointment, therefore when budgeting tuition and fees for NIH fellows, the amount should be calculated based on the tuition rates published on the Controller’s office website.
 Also, if awarded, the fellow will have different health insurance options than MSU employees.
+For additional information on Postdoc Fellow Benefits, see the Faculty Handbook.

 Information on how to budget within KR for NIH fellowships is available on the Kuali Research (KR) System Updates and FAQs in Issue 9.